vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 - mailer_host: `127.0.0.1` ditto
 - mailer_host: `null` ditto
 - mailer_host: `null` ditto
-- locale: `en` This optional prefix refers to the default language of your site (ToDO: check if it's a convention or a specificaiton)
+- locale: `en` This optional prefix refers to the default language of your site (ToDo: check if it's a convention or a specificaiton)
 - **secret:** ***FILL THIS IN!*** I like to hash a random phrase (in a different shell session) `$ md5 -s 'put a random phrase here'`

+### Parity

+It goes without saying you're going to want to maximize parity between your local development environment and your PagodaBox production environment.
+We'll look at PagodaBox in a minute, so maybe jump back Not just the core tools listed above, but also in the PHP extensions you use.
+This can be a slight pain at times (like my experience with <a href="http://stackoverflow.com/questions/16753105/problems-with-lib-icu-dependency-when-installing-symfony-2-3-x-via-composer" target="_new">intl</a>) but luckily Symfony 2.3 is going to be stable and supported till 2016 so once you figure it out once you're going to be set for years to come.

+Some extensions — like Xdebug — are actually best left off the production server but in general you should aim to ensure that each component of your local and producion stacks matches with the same major version and hopefully minor version (just as a rule of thumb).

 With the parameters configured the Symfony installer runs a few more commands and assuming there were no errors we're off to a good start!